-Through the second anniversary of the consummation of this offering, unless approved by a two-thirds vote of our board of directors, the H&F holders may only sell shares of Class A common stock received upon exchange of preferred units or conversion of shares of convertible preferred stock in our annual underwritten offering.
+The H&F Holders.
+Through the second anniversary of the consummation of this offering, the H&F holders may only sell shares of Class A common stock received upon exchange of preferred units or conversion of shares of convertible preferred stock in our annual underwritten offering, unless approved otherwise by a two-thirds vote of our board of directors.
+In any such offering, the H&F holders shall be entitled to sell the greater of (i) 40% of the aggregate number of shares being offered and (ii) two and one-half times their proportionate interest, subject to underwriter cut-backs.

 Following the second anniversary of the consummation of this offering, subject to certain restrictions, the H&F holders will have the right to use the shelf registration statement to sell shares of Class A common stock in (i) an unrestricted number of brokered transactions and (ii) so long as we are conducting annual underwritten offerings as described above, two underwritten shelf takedowns per year, or, if we are not conducting annual underwritten offerings as described above, three underwritten shelf takedowns per year, subject to the limitation of two demands for marketed underwritten shelf takedowns in the aggregate.
 There is no limitation on the aggregate number of unmarketed underwritten shelf takedowns the H&F holders may demand.
-A shelf takedown will be deemed "marketed" if it involves (i) one-on-one meetings or calls between investors and our management or (ii) a customary roadshow or other marketing activity that requires members of our management to be out of the office for two business days or more or group meetings or calls between investors and management or any other substantial marketing effort by the underwriters over a period of at least 48 hours.
 Notwithstanding these rights, the H&F holders may continue to participate in each of our annual underwritten offerings.